 Making your own personalized wine gift bags is seriously SO easy, y’all!
 You do need a heat transfer vinyl (HTV) decal beforehand, though, so keep that in mind.
 It’s totally up to you whether you design your own in Design Space, use one of my already-made fall templates, or order one online.
 If you do create your own, here are a few things to remember–

-- Re-size your decal to fit your gift bags before cutting.
+- Next, re-size your decal to fit your gift bags before cutting.
 Fortunately, almost all wine gift bags are roughly the same size, so 3″ wide is a good place to start.
 For reference, I made all my decals 3″ wide.

-- Set your material to iron-on vinyl and remember to check Mirror and before cutting.
+- Finally, remember to set your material to iron-on vinyl and remember to check Mirror and before cutting.
 I’m bolding mirror because I forget about 20% of the time, and it’s just a heartbreaking waste of HTV.

 Step Two: Prep the Surface

 Once your decal’s cut and ready to go, set your EasyPress or iron to 340F.
 Then place a clean* canvas wine tote on your ironing mat and preheat the material for 15 seconds.
 Once the canvas is preheated, position your vinyl where you want it and cover it with a Teflon sheet.

 *I recently tackled ironing onto burlap, and it’s significantly easier when you remove all the extra fuzz with a lint roller beforehand.
 Canvas is much easier to work with anyways, but running a lint roller over the surface beforehand can’t hurt.

 Step Three: Iron the Decal Onto the Canvas Wine Bag